it-at-m/refarch-templates/docs/organize.md

 By specifying usage terms, the license protects the authors' intellectual property while fostering an open-source culture.
 This ensures that everyone understands how to engage with the project responsibly.

-By default, all LHM projects are licensed under[MIT](https://choosealicense.com/licenses/mit/).
+By default, all LHM projects are licensed under [MIT](https://choosealicense.com/licenses/mit/).

 ## Welcome Bot

 For new contributors who create their first issue, open their first PR, or merge their first PR, we use a welcome bot to appreciate their contributions.
-The configuration for the bot is inside`.github/config.yml` and can be modified if needed.
+The configuration for the bot is inside `.github/config.yml` and can be modified if needed.

 The bot is not enabled by default for new projects.
 To enable it, you need to go to the [GitHub site](https://probot.github.io/apps/welcome/) and press the `+ Add to GitHub` button.
 Afterward, select your project to add it.

 ## Automatic Labeling

-To automatically label pull requests, the template provides out-of-the-box configuration for a [Labeler Action](https://github.com/actions/labeler) through the workflow file in `.github/workflows/pr_labeler.yml`with custom configuration in `.github/labeler.yml`.
+To automatically label pull requests, the template provides out-of-the-box configuration for a [Labeler Action](https://github.com/actions/labeler) through the workflow file in `.github/workflows/pr_labeler.yml` with custom configuration in `.github/labeler.yml`.
 Make sure to adjust the configuration file to your specific project needs.

 Labeling depends on the branch prefix or your branch name.